 Fashion in the 1940s was a good mix of comfort and glamour.
 There were specific outfits that were meant for specific times of the day.
 Some of their designs look downright modern even by today’s standards.

 Another thing women ALWAYS wore: gloves.
 Preferably a pair that matches your outfit.
-Fur was very popular, as was all kind of animal skins.
+Fur was very popular, as were animal skins.
 Crocodile purses, wombat collars, lambskin lining, and leather sleeves — no animal was off limits.

 Clothes in the 1940s were very bright and colorful.
 The brighter the better.
 Women’s shoes were often one of three popular color choices: red, white or blue.